Is Cinnamon Good For Babies?

 Given below are some of the health benefits of cinnamon for infants:

-- Cinnamon has anti-inflammatory properties that are good for recovering from injuries and avoids falling sick.
+- Cinnamon has anti-inflammatory properties that are good for recovering from injuries and avoid falling sick.

 - It is a strong antioxidant that protects the body from free radical damage.
 It keeps their immunity boosted and protects vital organs.